MiWy/miwy.github.io/_posts/2019-06-08-PandocScripts.md

 There are things about writing that just take too much time when done by hand.
 Text formatting and file converting are two that I especially hate.
 People expect different things.
 Some want `.docx`, others `.tex` or `.pdfs`, all complying with a set of strict formatting rules.
 Often enough a faithful conversion of `.odt` to `.docx` means spending hours on fiddling with margins, fonts, and other details.
 And do not get me started on 'We want `.tex` files!'.

-I think that writing itself should be separated from such mundain worries.
-While I absolutely love a good looking document, if you have something to write, then write it and do not worry about the looks.
+I think that writing itself should be separated from such mundane worries.
+While I absolutely love a good-looking document, if you have something to write, then write it and do not worry about the looks.
 Write in Notepad, in `.txt`, in Word, in TeX, whatever.
 Worry about the final format and aesthetics later.

 [Pandoc](https://pandoc.org) is a command-line universal document converter.
 Html, `.epub`, LaTeX, Markdown, `.rtf`, `.doc`, anything can be converted to anything.
 You just need to set some rules.